TerrySlack/mainframework-signals/README.md

 //Generate a unique id
  const [uuidRef] = useState<string>(() => window.crypto.randomUUID());

-//Pass an initalValue to the signal. const signal = createSignal(initialValue, uuidRef);
+//Pass an initalValue to the signal.
+It can be a primitive, object, array, promise, or a function that returns a promise const signal = createSignal(initialValue, uuidRef);

   signal.get();  //retreive the signal value